The Fall Hunting Season is Underway

 As you look for end of year charitable contribution options, there are two active conservation efforts that need your consideration:

-- The Society for the Protection of NH Forests is trying to conserve Powder Major Farm that is part of our Tuckaway Farm and kennel territory.
-They are very near their year-end goal.
+- The Society for the Protection of NH Forests has successfully conserved Powder Major Farm that is part of our Tuckaway Farm and kennel territory.
+They still need donations for trail upgrades and territory maintenance.

 - Southeast Land Trust is trying to protect Kennard Hill, part of the Harvey land and less than half a mile from our Fine Nest territory.
 They need to raise the final $35,000 by Dec 31.